xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 ## The image to noise process

 Before we dive deep into the model architecture, let's first take a look at the noising and denoising process.

+- First, we need to normalize the pixels in the image so that their values are within the range `[0,1]`.
+- Next, we need to generate a noise image of the same size as the original image.
+Note that the noise should follow a Gaussian distribution (standard normal distribution).
+- Mix the noise image and the original image channel by channel (R, G, B) using the following formula:

+$$
+\sqrt{\beta} \times \epsilon + \sqrt{1 - \beta} \times x
+$$

 The following code adds a Gaussian noise to an image and then visualizes the progression over a number of iterations.
 It performs a simulation of a forward diffusion process:

 ```python

 ```

 ## The Sampling Process